 Snorkeling in the Dominican Republic

 I hope I have not destroyed your vacation dreams with this blogpost.
 As mentioned, snorkeling is possible around Punta Cana and might be even great for beginners, but experienced snorkelers can easily be disappointed.
 However, if you are planning to see more from the Dominican Republic than just Bavaro and Punta Cana, there are amazing snorkeling options available.
-As those are quite far away from the Punta Cana area, they are only suitable if you are keen to stay several nights in other regions and discover the country road-trip style.
+As those are quite far away from the Punta Cana area, they are only suitable if you are keen to stay several nights in other regions and discover the country on a road-trip.
 Contact me here if you are looking for help crafting an amazing off-the-beaten-track itinerary for your holiday in the Dominican Republic.

 Snorkeling at Cayo Arena